Children, Youth & Family Services

 General Services

-CIS supports early childhood mental health to children under the age of 6.
-CIS provides consultation, education and treatment services with family and community-based groups to support the social, emotional, and behavioral health and development of young children and their families.
-CIS also provides consultation and education to childcare providers.
+CIS supports provides early childhood mental health supports to children under the age of six through consultation, education and treatment services with family and community-based groups to support the social, emotional, and behavioral health and development of young children and their families.
+CIS also offers consultation and education to childcare providers.

 IHCBS provides children, youth and families who require an intensive level of mental health treatment a variety of services to support and keep kids in their own community.